5 Tips for Making a Week’s Worth of Salads on Sunday

 Although it seems obvious to wash and portion out your salad, we know how tempting it can be to just keep things in a salad spinner.
 While there’s nothing really wrong with that idea, if we were running late, it often deterred us from taking our lunch with us.

 We wash and dry all of our greens at once, then divide them into individual containers.
 Make sure you choose containers that are large enough to add toppings to the greens, and place a paper towel at the bottom of the containers to absorb any condensation that forms over the week and keep things super fresh.

 2. Prep a variety of toppings.

 The key to eating salad every day is to not eat the same salad every day.
 Focus on variety, and prep enough of each topping for just a few, not all, of the salads.
 Instead of chopping up five hard-boiled eggs to top off our leafy greens, we simply do three to leave the other days open for something else.

-The sky's the limit for salad toppings.
+The sky’s the limit for salad toppings.
 Roasted vegetables deliver great flavor, as do finely diced fruits (plus both of them can be used in other dishes for breakfast or dinner).
-Also great: nuts, dried fruit, vegetables, cubed or sliced meats — whatever your heart desires.
+Nuts, dried fruit, vegetables, and cubed or sliced meats are also great — whatever your heart desires.

 3. Store toppings together.

 Whether you use containers or plastic bags to hold your salad toppings, the key to morning quick assembly is having them all together.
-Though containers are quicker to access, zip-top bags can easily be placed in one bowl, keeping all ingredients together.
+Although containers are quicker to access, zip-top bags can easily be placed in one bowl, keeping all ingredients together.

 Although it can be temping to shove your salad toppings to the back of the fridge, try placing them on the middle shelf near the front.
 This will keep those delicate items from freezing with as little condensation as possible.
 Plus, it means you’re not digging behind the old meatloaf or under last night’s fish to find what you need.